-It’s obvious why this strategic hilltop location with a commanding view of the Halifax harbour was chosen in 1749 for the fort destined to protect the city.
+It’s clear why this strategic hilltop location with a commanding view of the Halifax harbour was chosen in 1749 for the fort destined to protect the city.
 The Halifax Citadel’s star shaped architecture is equally as impressive from the inside and out.
 Step back in time with the 78th Highlanders and the 3rd Brigade Royal Artillery to learn what it was like for the soldiers and their families to live and work in this historic fort.
-Learn what roles the fort and it’s inhabitants played over time.
+Learn what roles the fort and its inhabitants played over time.
 Learn more

 Featured things to do

 Free admission for youth.
 Other fees still apply.

 Detailed fees list

 A drumlin created by glacial deposits thousands of years ago, Georges Island sits in the centre of Halifax Harbour and was at the heart of military action for hundreds of years.